Top 10 Female Chess Players of All Time

 • Titles: International Master, Grandmaster

-Judit Polgar is widely regarded as one of the strongest female chess players in history.
+Judit PolgarOpens in a new tab. is widely regarded as one of the strongest female chess players in history.
 Born in Hungary in 1976, she achieved the title of Grandmaster at the age of 15, breaking the record as the youngest person to do so at that time.

 She consistently competed against male players and reached a peak ELO rating of 2735, making her highest-rated women in history.
 Her achievements include defeating multiple World Chess Champions and winning numerous prestigious tournaments.